uh-dcm/qualitative-research-and-computers/docs/closed-coding/index.md

 # Closed coding

-Closed coding refers to qualitative research practice where material is coded with a pre-defined code list.
+Closed coding refers to qualitative research practice where material is coded with a pre-defined code book.
 Thus, it is a deductive approach, where the aim is to use theory-informed approaches to understand the data.

 Closed coding is most familiar from (quantitative) **content analysis*.